SerCom-KC/cartoon-network-schedule/next-showings.md

 03:30PM OK K.O.!
 Let's Be Heroes - Lord Cowboy Darrell; Your World Is an Illusion
 04:15PM Craig of the Creek - Itch to Explore
 04:30PM Craig of the Creek - You're It; Jessica Goes to the Creek
+05:15PM The Amazing World of Gumball - The Schooling
+05:30PM The Amazing World of Gumball - The Test; The Code

 ### Tuesday, June 26th
 06:00AM Steven Universe - Full Disclosure
 06:15AM Ben 10 - Ye Olde Laser Duel
+06:30AM The Amazing World of Gumball - The Pressure; The Painting
+07:15AM The Amazing World of Gumball - The Brain
+07:30AM The Amazing World of Gumball - The Signature; The Gift
+10:15AM The Amazing World of Gumball - The Parents
 01:15PM Unikitty! - Chair
 01:30PM Unikitty! - Little Prince Puppycorn; R & Arr
 02:15PM We Bare Bears - Fashion Bears